TeddyO323/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #   4. When I was having that alphabet soup, I never thought that it would pay off

-    <p>Write a program that prints the alphabet in lowercase, followed by a new line.</p>
+   Write a program that prints the alphabet in lowercase, followed by a new line.

 <ul>
 <li>Print all the letters except <code>q</code> and <code>e</code></li>